Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

-is strictly lower that zero, so we conclude that $X_1$ is transverse to $TS$ along the the arc $\beta_{in}^{1+4j}$.
-Then, since the surface $S$ is the image of a $1$-parameter family of horizontal homotheties $(x,y,z)\mapsto(\theta x,\theta y,z),$ and since $X_1$ is invariant under these transformations, this implies the transversality of $X_1$ with $TS$ along all the interior of the band.\footnote{It is here that it is important to consider a separated definition \eqref{glueing_map_negative_linking_}-\eqref{glueing_map_positive_linking_} for $\varphi$, discriminating by the signature of the linking number.
+so we conclude that $X_1$ is transverse to $TS$ along the the arc $\beta_\mathrm{in}^{1+4j}$.
+Then, since the surface $S$ is the image of a $1$-parameter family of horizontal homotheties $(x,y,z)\mapsto(\theta x,\theta y,z),$ and since $X_1$ is invariant under these transformations, this implies the transversality of $X_1$ with $TS$ along all the interior of the band.\footnote{It is here that it is important to consider a separate definition \eqref{glueing_map_negative_linking_}-\eqref{glueing_map_positive_linking_} for $\varphi$, discriminating by the signature of the linking number.
 Observe that if we apply the same formula for $\varphi$ in the first quadrant with positive $n$, then the bands switch to a bad position and transversality cannot be guaranteed.}

 By construction the surface $S$ is orientable, and it is not hard to see that $X_1$ traverse each band or horizontal surface always in the same sense.
-Thus, the orbits of $\psi_t$ are everywhere (topologically) transverse to the interior of $S$.
+Thus, the orbits of $\psi$ are everywhere (topologically) transverse to the interior of $S$.
 In a meridian/longitude basis $\{a,b\}$ of $H_1(M_1\backslash\gamma_0)$ the homological coordinates of $\beta$ are $[\beta]=n(\gamma,\Sigma)\cdot a +m(\gamma,\Sigma)\cdot b$, from where we deduce the linking number and multiplicity of $S$.
-Since $n(\gamma,\Sigma)\neq 0$, there exists a tubular neighbourhood $O$ of $\gamma_0$ such that every point in $O$ intersects the surface $S$ in a uniformly bounded time.
+Since $n(\gamma,\Sigma)\neq 0$, there exists a tubular neighborhood $O$ of $\gamma_0$ such that every point in $O$ intersects the surface $S$ in a uniformly bounded time.
 Therefore, $S$ is a local Birkhoff section at $\gamma_0$.
 This completes the claim. \end{proof}